Table of Contents

 - EOS Rebel T5, Canon

 EOS Rebel T5 is perfect for DSLR beginners.
 It can capture exceptionally clear jewelry images with its 18.0MP CMOS(APS-C) sensor while its 18 to 55 mm zoom capability makes it ideal for photographing small objects like earrings and rings.
-Rebel T5 is equipped with many advanced features that even experienced jewelry photographers will love it.
-Features like the DIGIC 4 Image Processor, an ISO of 100-6400, expandable to H:12800, and a scene-intelligent auto-mode among many others make photography easier no matter the environment.
+Rebel T5 is equipped with many advanced features that even experienced jewelry photographers will love.
+Features like the DIGIC 4 Image Processor, an ISO of 100-6400, expandable to H:12800, and a scene-intelligent auto-mode among many others make photography more accessible no matter the environment.

 HOW ABOUT SMARTPHONES?!
 Yes, smartphones will delight you with amazing results too!

 If you think DSLRs are too pricey for your needs, don’t fret!
-A smartphone is a good alternative for expensive cameras.
-It’s always accessible and comes handy all the time since it fits your pocket and is not necessarily pricey.
-Nowadays, smartphones, which disrupted digital camera sales, can deliver near-professional results and performance.
-Check out some of the 2017’s best smartphone cameras.
+A smartphone is a good alternative to expensive cameras.
+It’s always accessible and comes in handy all the time since it fits your pocket and is not necessarily pricey.
+Nowadays, smartphones, which disrupt digital camera sales, can deliver near-professional results and performance.
+Check out some of the 2023’s best smartphone cameras.
 Remember that you can start with the one you have given that most smartphones nowadays are equipped with functional cameras.